-Fabinho Expects Imminent Liverpool Return
+Fabinho expects imminent Liverpool return

-Fabinho expects to return to first-team action in the near future and warned Liverpool not to relent in their "incredible" season.

-Defensive midfielder Fabinho has been absent since the end of November with an ankle injury, but Jurgen Klopp said on Friday he expects to have the Brazil international back in full training this week.
+Defensive midfielder Fabinho has been absent since the end of November with an ankle injury, but Jurgen Klopp said on Saturday (AEDT) he expects to have the Brazil international back in full training this week.

-Liverpool have continued to shine in Fabinho's absence and a 1-0 win over Tottenham on Saturday moved them 16 points clear at the top of the Premier League, although Manchester City had a chance to trim that to 14 points on Sunday with a win over Aston Villa.
+Liverpool has continued to shine in Fabinho's absence and a 1-0 win over Tottenham on Sunday (AEDT) moved it 16 points clear at the top of the Premier League, although Manchester City had a chance to trim that to 14 points on Sunday with a win over Aston Villa.

 "For example, I make changes in direction, but also exercises with the ball.
 I am very confident [about a quick comeback].